-Pink Ricordea for Beginners and Experts
+Beginners and Experts

 Aquarists enjoy keeping pink ricordea in home tanks for many reasons- they are low maintenance, relatively hardy, easily propagated, and visually pleasing.
 The same attributes that make the pink ricordea a great choice for beginners are also appealing to experts.

 When introducing pink ricordea to a home tank, they can be placed at the aquarist’s discretion- top, middle, or along the bottom substrate (sand or mud).
 Just be careful to leave some space between the pink ricordea and other specimens in the tank because of the pink ricordea's aggressive nature.
 The lighting for pink ricordea in artificial environments does require specific types- T5, power compact, VHO, or metal halides will all be sufficient for pink ricordea and cause the pink ricordea to fluoresce brightly.
 Generally speaking, pink ricordea prefer higher levels of light than its blue or green counterparts.